Olympus E-M10 III vs Panasonic FZ150

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M10 Mark III and Panasonic Lumix DMC-FZ150 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Olympus E-M10 IV||Y||stereo||mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the E-M10 III offers wifi support, while the FZ150 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the FZ150 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ150 was succeeded by the Panasonic FZ200.
+Both the E-M10 III and the FZ150 have been discontinued, but can regularly be found used on eBay.
+The FZ150 was replaced by the Panasonic FZ200, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.